 When you do this the first time don’t try and fix things, go through the whole list first and group items into:

-- In-review: You need more information about this before making a decision if this is something you need to implement on your website or not.
+In-review: You need more information about this before deciding if this is something you need to implement on your website or not.

-Create a plan and specify when you plan to work on all items that are in-review or pending.
+Create a plan and specify when you will work on each item that is in-review or pending.

 My recommendation is not to skip any item, even if it seems not so important.
 When it comes to SEO, sometimes it’s a lot of small things together that can make a difference in your Google rankings.

 Learn how to practically build a successful website or blog.The ONLY SEO Course

 You can download the SEO checklist as a free PDF or view online using the links below.

 - Local SEO Checklist

 SEO Basics Checklist